LucernaSancta/advanced-snake/README.md

 ## Features

-* Local multiplayer (manual code modification)
+* Local multiplayer
 * Custom textures
 * Cutom walls
+* Cutom food

-## Global variables
+## Documentation
-Before running the game, you can modify global variables and game settings in the config.toml file
+You can consult the [`documentation`](./docs/README.md) for more information on customazing your game and using its full potential